Notifications for Confluent Cloud

 See a list of subscriptions

-You can view the your notification integrations and subscriptions in the Cloud Console or by making a GET call to the REST API.
+If you are an org admin can view the your notification integrations and subscriptions in the Cloud Console or by making a GET call to the REST API.

 To see a list of notification subscriptions and integrations you have currently configured access the Manage notifications page by clicking the Alert bell icon in the upper right of the console.
+A notification panel will slide open from the right side.
+Note that you can only access this panel if you are an organization admin, otherwise, you should access notifications at the resource level for resources you have write access to, as described in Resource-level notifications section.

 Alert bell icon for notifications